astreum/whitepaper/README.md

 ### Block Time
 1 second.

+### Validation Round Time
+1 minute ~ 60 blocks.

 ### Slot Allocation
+Weekly allocated.

 ### Validator Selection
+The first blockhash in a validation round provides the seed for randomness to determine the validators in the next round through linear-feedback shift register.

 ### Block Reward
 1 quanta for every billion solar limit on the block.